 - Americans spend $161.6 billion a year on food that goes to waste.

 Organizing your fridge lets you see what you’ve got, helping you cut grocery expenditures.
 Here are 16 ways to tame your refrigerator.

 Nantawan Sakdirachpaijit / Shutterstock.com

 Group like items — all cheeses or lunch meats, for example — neatly and efficiently in baskets or bins.
-Or try organizing the contents of your fridge in baskets — those with handles in front are especially convenient.
-This KatesPlaceDIY video shows how one woman organized her refrigerator using $5 worth of plastic bins from The Dollar Store.
+Those with handles in front are especially convenient.
+This KatesPlaceDIY video shows how one woman organized her refrigerator using $5 worth of plastic bins from the Dollar Store.

 2. Set temperature and humidity correctly

 A safe refrigerator temperature is no warmer than 40 degrees.
 Set humidity and temperature separately for the crisper drawers, if your refrigerator allows it, and don’t mix fruits and vegetables in the same crisper.
 Michigan State University Extension says: